RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Bybit [no longer supports](https://bybit-exchange.github.io/docs/v5/position/cross-isolate) setting margin mode at the market level, but only at the account level, hence the tools `getUserMarginMode` and `setUserMarginMode` do not have a `market` parameter.
 The main effect is that if you change the margin mode (e.g. from cross to isolated), the new margin mode will be applied to all of your open positions regardless of the market.
 The leverage, instead, is still set at the market level, hence the tools `getUserLeverageOnMarket` and `setUserLeverageOnMarket` have a `market` parameter.

 - On the contrary, Bybit DOES allow you to change leverage at the market level, just like Binance and most exchanges.

+- Bybit supports OCO orders only for SPOT markets, and only at the UI level.
+There's no support for OCO orders at the API level at all ([link](https://www.bybit.com/en/help-center/article/One-Cancels-the-Other-OCO-Orders)).

+- Bybit however supports creating a FUTURES position with a TP/SL order attached, via the TP/SL checkbox ([screenshot](https://d.pr/i/v4jUor)), and this is what we have implemented in the `createPositionWithTakeProfitAndOrStopLossOrderAttached` tool, using the CCXT feature described [here](https://docs.ccxt.com/#/README?id=stoploss-and-takeprofit-orders-attached-to-a-position).

 - Bybit allows switching margin mode (at the account level) as long as the trader has sufficient margin and the change itself doesn't trigger immediate liquidation.